-The nature of the Treaty partnership between the Crown and Māori is evolving as increasing numbers of grievances are settled and the Treaty partners move into new post-settlement relationships.
-This means that the maintenance of the ongoing relationship between the parties to the settlement is a key part of any obligation to consult in this context and may require a different approach to consultation than in other contexts.
-Te Puni Kōkiri (TPK) has information on its website explaining how and why to engage with Māori as part of the policy process.
+The nature of the Treaty partnership between the Crown and Māori is evolving, one area in which this is reflected is the increasing number of grievances being settled and the movement of Treaty partners into new post-settlement relationships.
+The maintenance of the ongoing relationship between the parties to a settlement is a key part of any obligation to consult in this context and may require a different approach to consultation than in other contexts.
+Te Puni Kōkiri has information on its website explaining how and why to engage with Māori as part of the policy process.6 Te Arawhiti has developed resources to assist agencies to build capability to meaningfully engage with Māori, including a Māori engagement framework.
+These resources can be found on the Te Arawhiti website.
+The Cabinet Office Circular CO (19) 5 sets out guidelines agreed by Cabinet for policy-makers to consider the Treaty of Waitangi in policy development and implementation.
+For more information on the principles of the Treaty of Waitangi see He Tirohanga Ō Kawa Ki Te Tiriti O Waitangi.

 Due to its constitutional significance, in the absence of clear words to the contrary, the courts will presume that Parliament intends to legislate in a manner that is consistent with the principles of the Treaty and interpret legislation accordingly.
-The Cabinet Manual requires Ministers, when submitting bills for the legislative programme, to draw attention to any aspects of a bill that have potential implications for, or may be affected by, the Treaty.
+The Cabinet Manual requires Ministers, when submitting bills for the legislative programme, to draw attention to any aspects of a bill that have potential implications for, or may be affected by, the Treaty.7